 Use HTML tags to identify certain types of information and show content structure.
-For instance, headings need the appropriate heading-level tags to reflect the heading hierarchy.
+For instance, use heading tags for heading.
 In this article, we outline the HTML tags web writers need to know how to use.

 Most recent articles

-When writing text alternatives for images, you need to consider the role of the image, and the context in which it is used.
-In this article, we provide some examples.
+When writing text alternatives for images you need to consider the role of the image and the context in which it is used.

-To help web writers write better text alternatives for images, we’ve produced a decision tree.
-It asks three main questions, guiding writers to decide whether they need a blank, short or long text alternative.
+To help you write better text alternatives for images, our decision tree asks three main questions.
+It guides you in choosing a short, long or blank text alternative.

 Introduction to a 19-part series on accessibility for web writers, based on the Web Content Accessibility Guidelines 2.0.

-As web content specialists, we find the new accessibility guidelines disappointing.
+The new accessibility guidelines are disappointing.
 They do little to foster quality content.
-In fact, they’re weaker on content standards than the earlier version.
+They seem weaker on content standards than the earlier version.